Lauther’s leg lifts Roughriders over Blue Bombers | Globalnews.ca

-WINNIPEG – Brett Lauther connected on all five field goals attempts to boost the Saskatchewan Roughriders to a 21-13 victory over the Winnipeg Blue Bombers in Saturday’s Banjo Bowl.
+WINNIPEG – Brett Lauther should have been pumped after connecting on five field goals in the Saskatchewan Roughriders’ 21-13 Banjo Bowl victory over the Blue Bombers on Saturday, but it was his one mistake he focused on.

+“It wasn’t perfect tonight by any means, missed a crucial extra point still, but a win’s a win and it’s about the team win and nothing about me,” Lauther said.

+“So it’s more or less I’m just happy for him because I know sometimes belief in yourself can kind of be volatile.
+I think after a five-for-five performance, he can kind of sit back and say like, ‘OK, let’s go.'”

+The win gave the Roughriders the season series against the Blue Bombers, with a third match scheduled in Winnipeg on Oct.
+17. It was also the first time Saskatchewan won the Banjo Bowl since 2018.

-The win lifted the Roughriders’ CFL-leading record to 10-2, the first time they’ve hit the 10-win mark since 2019 when they finished 13-5 and lost the West Division final to Winnipeg.
+Saskatchewan’s CFL-leading record moved to 10-2.
+The last time the team hit the 10-win mark was 2019, when it finished 13-5 and lost the West Division final to Winnipeg.

-The Blue Bombers (6-6) held a 13-6 lead at halftime, but their fortunes turned with an injury to starting quarterback Zach Collaros.
+The Blue Bombers (6-6) had a 13-3 lead late in the second quarter, but their fortunes turned with an injury to starting quarterback Zach Collaros.

 Collaros left the game with 5:28 left in the third quarter after being sacked by Saskatchewan defensive back C.J.
 Reavis and fumbling the ball.